photoprism/photoprism-docs/docs/getting-started/kubernetes.md

 - `Namespace`
 - `Service` exposing PhotoPrism on port 80
 - `StatefulSet` with persistent NFS volumes
+- `Secret` which stores the database DSN and admin password
 - `Ingress` rule for a Kubernetes [ingress controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/)
 - Annotations for a Kubernetes [`Certificate Manager`](https://github.com/jetstack/cert-manager)